ryuiro-kitsune/celadon.moe/source/stories/Shorts/Beatdown.md

 Dave smiled at that, <span class="dave">"well I'm still hella uncertain, so I seem to have claimed victory there.
 But thanks Dirk.
 I think I get what you're saying."</span>

 Dirk crossed over to Dave and put a hand on his shoulder, <span class="dirk">"I'm glad.
-It took me until halfway through my sophmore year to realize that expecting myself to be raring to go at all times was unrealistic, and I'm proud that I can help make that realization come a bit faster."</span>
+It took me until halfway through my sophomore year to realize that expecting myself to be raring to go at all times was unrealistic, and I'm proud that I can help make that realization come a bit faster."</span>

 <span class="dirk">"Now,"</span> Dirk ruffled Dave's hair, <span class="dirk">"want your bro to give you a little midterm tutoring?"</span>